leongarc/CS4800_PROJECT/README.md

 ## Usage
 1) Head over to EatWellPal FLASK directory
 2) Run main.py to start app
+3) Go to browser of choice and in the URL enter 127.0.0.1:5000
-3) Login or create an account
+4) Login or create an account
-4) After logging in or signing up, you'll reach the Home Page
+5) After logging in or signing up, you'll reach the Home Page
-5) This is your main page where you can navigate to account settings, Calorie Tracker, Favorites, and Progress Page.
+6) This is your main page where you can navigate to account settings, Calorie Tracker, Favorites, and Progress Page.
 This page also shows your recommened meals for the day.

 Calorie Tracker: You'll be prompted to enter the name of the meal plus the weight.
 Calories are then automatically calculated and added into your calorie intake progress.